rapid7/insightconnect-plugins/plugins/att_cybersecurity_alienvault_otx/help.md

 # Version History

-* 3.0.0 - Update custom output types in plugin.spec | Add input examples | Code refactor
+* 3.0.0 - Update custom output types in plugin spec | Add input examples | Code refactor
 * 2.0.0 - New spec and help.md format update for the Extension Library | Variable names updated as acronyms
 * 1.0.1 - Update custom type and added HOSTNAME as a supported indicator type for Get Indicator Details
 * 1.0.0 - Initial plugin